danklotz/openNotes/videos_2016.md

 - [x] 17.
 Rank and Nullity of a Linear Transformation
 - [x] 18.
 The geometry of a system of linear equations
 - [x] 19.
 Linear algebra with polynomials
 - [ ] 20.
-Bases of polyniomial spaces
+Bases of polynomial spaces
 - [x] 21.
-More bases of polyniomial spaces
+More bases of polynomial spaces
 - [x] 22.
 Polyniomials and sequence spaces
 - [ ] 23.
 Stirling numbers and Pascal triangles
 - [x] 24.
 Cubic splines (Bezier curves) using linear algebra